ariankharazmi/COVID-19-Utility-Web-Application/README.md

 - **COVID-19-Utility-Web-Application v1.6.2 (Beta) can run (localized) through your IDE or accessed via the Streamlit webpage.**

-- **There is now an input method for the webpage's frontend!
-User inputs will work through the boxes on the webpage.**

-- **You can now access the COVID-19-Utility (Web Version) through your mobile device!!**

 # Streamlit Webpage ---> [COVID-19-Utility-Web-Application v1.6.2 (Beta)](https://ariankharazmi-covid-19-utility-web-application-main-xlxt4l.streamlit.app/)

 * ## Web View: v1.6.2 (Beta)